mcjpedro/SimulaMIT/README.md

 Matlab Applicantion: Induction Motor Dinamic Behavior

 ## Install APP
-To install the applicantion you run the Matlab, go to the APP tab, click on "Install APP" and select the "SimulaMIT.mlappinstall".
+To install the applicantion run the Matlab, go to the APP tab, click on "Install APP" and select the "SimulaMIT.mlappinstall".
 Even, you can download all the routines files navigate (edit) and execute them directelly.

 ## Motivation